 Both video and display ads were less visible in the third quarter of 2021.
 The high volatility of the viewability rates is striking when comparing different advertising formats with each other as well as when looking at ad formats at different time periods.

-Berlin, July 20th, 2021 – The viewability rate of display ads dropped by 4 points to now 57 percent in the second quarter.
-Equally, video ads were less visible with an average viewability rate of 79 percent.
+Berlin, October 20th, 2021 – The viewability rates of ad formats are highly volatile.
+Depending on the ad type and environment, individual formats become 27 percentage points less visible within a given three month period.
 This is the result of the latest “Viewability Benchmarks” report published by Meetrics, the leading European measurement and analytics company for digital advertising.
-To further support the video ad market, Meetrics features new, detailed viewability rates for video players of varying size for the first time.
-The benchmark report also includes a detailed overview of individual ad formats and benchmarks for other markets.
+The benchmark report also includes a detailed overview of individual display and video ad formats and benchmarks for specific markets.
 The report shows common reasons for lack of visibility by percentage distribution as well as what positive and negative trends need to be taken into account on the different markets.
-Non-optimal positioning continues to be the most common reason for lacking ad viewability.
+Not enough visible area has become the most common reason for lacking ad viewability before non-optimal positioning.